jhpyle/docassemble/_docs/docker.md

 However, you should think of this as an educational exercise; don't start using the container for serious development work.
-For a serious implementation, you will want to go through additional setup steps, such as configuring [HTTPS] for encryption and [data storage] for the safe, long-term storage of development data and user data.
+For a serious implementation, you should deploy **docassemble** on a server (in the cloud or on-premises), and go through additional setup steps, such as configuring [HTTPS] for encryption and [data storage] for the safe, long-term storage of development data and user data.

 ## <a name="starting"></a>Starting